 Located in Atlanta’s historic Piedmont Park, Legacy Fountain boasts over 70 jets, shooting 30 feet in the air, LED lighting and gorgeous views of the wetlands and green spaces.
 This is definitely an ideal day trip, with tons of activities and things to see for you and your kids.
 Enjoy playground and restroom, the aquatic center, wetlands and even fishing.
 Check the regulations as adults require a fishing license.
 Free.
 Piedmont Park

-Part of a much larger park including dog park, playgrounds and sports complex, the Spray Station at East Roswell Park can be including in an all-day action packed day of adventure and fun for everyone person in your family!
+Part of a much larger park, including a dog park, playgrounds and sports complex, the Spray Station at East Roswell Park can be included in an all-day, action-packed day of adventure and fun for every person in your family!
 Like its sister spray-pad, concession stands and pavilions are available for your convenience.
 Fee.
 East Roswell Park – 9000 Fouts Road; Roswell

 Located just outside the main entrance to the 2nd largest mall in the Southeast, the Fountain at Village Pavilion is a great place for your child to unwind after shopping with you.
 While not huge, it still offers a ton of fun on a hot day and the bonus is you get to bribe your kids with fun in the fountain after you indulge in some retail therapy!
 Free.
 Village Pavilion at the Mall of Georgia